pystart-school/blogsite/README.md

 pip install -r requirements.txt
 Note: The requirements.txt file contains all the necessary libraries for the project.
 Make sure to install them before running the project.

+## Running the Development Server

+### 1. Apply migrations to set up the database:
+python manage.py migrate

+### 2. Create a superuser for the admin panel:
+python manage.py createsuperuser

+### 3. Start the development server:
+python manage.py runserver
+You can now access the site at http://127.0.0.1:8000/.